 Property, plant and equipment is recognised initially at cost, unless acquired for nil or nominal cost (e.g. vested assets), in which case the asset is recognised at fair value at the date of transfer.
 The initial cost of property, plant and equipment includes the purchase consideration, or the fair value in the case of vested assets, and those costs that are directly attributable to bringing the asset into the location and condition necessary for its intended purpose.
-Borrowing costs incurred during the construction of invstment property and property, plant and equipment are not capitalised.
+Borrowing costs are not capitalised.
 Subsequent expenditure that extends or expands the asset's service potential is capitalised.

 After initial recognition, certain classes of property, plant and equipment are revalued to fair value.
-Fair value is determined by market value.
+Fair value is determined by reference to market value.
 The market value of a property is the estimated amount for which a property could be exchanged on the date of valuation between a willing buyer and a willing seller in an arm's length transaction after proper marketing wherein the parties had each acted knowledgably, prudently and without compulsion.
 Where there is no market related evidence for an asset, fair value is determined by optimised depreciated replacement cost.